ASECS Committees, 2025–2026 (2026-2027 forthcoming)

 Charge: Selects the best paper on a topic in Lesbian, Gay, Bisexual, Transgender, Asexual, or Queer Studies delivered at the ASECS Annual Meeting or a regional affiliate conference by a graduate student, an untenured faculty member, or an independent scholar.

-Composition: Senior members of the Gay and Trans Caucus (and thus ineligible for the prize).
+- Members are the senior members of the Gay and Trans Caucus who are ineligible for the prize

 Deadlines and Timeframe: The committee reviews submissions for the prize annually, usually due Oct.
 1, for papers presented in the previous 12 months.